 1. Define the Major Parameters of Your Project

 The content of your communication plan is highly related to the major parameters of your project.
-First thing to do is to define the major parameters such as size, deliverables, client information and the timeline of your project.
+The first thing to do is to define the major parameters such as size, deliverables, client information, and the timeline of your project.

 Once you have a clear understanding of the parameters and requirements of your project, you can move to the next step.